 The method used to pass variable parameters depends on the size and number of the required parameters.
-For a small number of 1-8 byte-sized parameters, the Algorithm Block can associate parameters with up to eight Algorithm Defined Registers.
-The Algorithm Defined Registers are eight optional registers that exist within the SSP memory mapped register region whose current values are inputs to the Algorithm Block (alg_def_reg0[63:0] - alg_def_reg7[63:0]).
-The Algorithm Block can assign reset (default) values for the parameters by tying the output signals alg_def_reg0_rst_val[63:0] - alg_def_reg7_rst_val[63:0], and allow the host application to change them.
-The algorithm can also use the alg_def_reg_rst_en signal to select whether there should be a reset value, or if the parameter should be unaffected by reset.
+For a small number of 1-8 byte-sized parameters, the Algorithm Block can associate parameters with up to 64 Algorithm Defined Registers.
+The Algorithm Defined Registers are 64 optional registers that exist within the SSP memory mapped register region whose current values are inputs to the Algorithm Block (by default only the first eight of the following are defined: $alg_def_reg<n>[63:0]$ where <n> is an integer 0-63).
+The Algorithm Block can assign reset (default) values for the parameters by tying the output signals $alg_def_reg<n>wr_data[63:0]$, and allow the host application to change them.